mbagg4152/protein-flavonoid-thesis-project/README.md

 # pfpy - Protein & Flavonoid project code in Python
-Former repository for CHEM-491 (Research Methods) class and is now being used in continuing the project.
-The goal was to modernize, clean and adapt a former student's thesis project.
+Former repository for CHEM-491 (Research Methods) class and is now being used in continuing the work for said project in the context of a thesis project and a research assistant position.
+The initial goal was to modernize, clean and add additional flavonoids to the code.
 The original code and the version that was worked on during class mainly focused on utilizing KEGG data in order to predict whether or not a specific plant could be capable of synthesizing selected flavonoids.
 The new code being developed (located in ```projects/current/protein```) is being developed for the purpose of studying and analyzing the interactions between proteins and flavonoids or flavonoid-like compounds.